swiftlang/swift/docs/LibraryEvolution.rst

 is a `versioned attribute`; clients may not assume that the body of the function is suitable when deploying against older versions of the library.

 Clients are not required to inline a function marked ``@inlineable``.

 .. note::

     It is legal to change the implementation of an inlineable function in the next release of the library.
 However, any such change must be made with the understanding that it may or may not affect existing clients.
-Existing clients may use the new implementation, or they may use the implementation from the time they were compiled, or they may use both inconsistently.
+This is the canonical `binary-compatible source-breaking change`: existing clients may use the new implementation, or they may use the implementation from the time they were compiled, or they may use both inconsistently.

 Restrictions on Inlineable Functions